 I wasn't able to maintain my habit of making at least one blog post every month.
 My daily writing habit was also very difficult to maintain, although I occasionally did continue keep my personal journal up to date.

-Similar to writing I wasn’t able to maintain the habit of drawing consistency, and I feel off entirely by around May.
-I did get through some basics of drawing will help me get back on track when I have more bandwidth.
+Similar to writing I wasn't able to maintain the habit of drawing consistency, and I fell off entirely by around May.
+I did get through some basics of drawing that will help me get back on track when I have more bandwidth.
 Drawing can be considered a global skill, like reading, which is a skill made up of components of sub-skills learned in a particular order step by step.
 For drawing the sub-skills are:

 I haven't done a good job of implementing some of the skills I've learned.
 In addition, I've picked up too many skills and didn't improve my depth of knowledge in a core set of skills.
 I became more aware of that near the middle of the year and started focusing on practicality and building more.

 I will work on most of the areas I had listed in things that didn't work this year.